johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 Congratulations!
 We're now the proud owners of a Docusaurus blog site based upon our Blogger content.

 If you've got some curiously named image files you might encounter some minor issues that need fixing up.
 This should get you 95% the way there though.
+Docusaurus does a great job of telling you when there's issues.

 ## Redirecting from Blogger URLs to Docusaurus URLs